jpuritz/EecSeq/Protocol.md

   * The buffer and enzyme mix should preferably be pre-mixed and added in a single pipetting step.
     * Premixes are stable for ≤24 hrs at room temperature, for ≤3 days at 4°C, and for ≤4 weeks at -20°C
-  * Vortex gently and spin down brie y.
+  * Vortex gently and spin down briefly.
 Return the reaction plate/tube(s) to ice.
 Proceed immediately to the next step.
   * Incubate in a thermocycler programmed as outlined below.
 A heated lid is required for this step.
 If possible, set the temperature of the heated lid to ~85°C (instead of the usual 105°C).

 |Step|Temp|Time|